firatcekinel/Unsupervised-Data-Analysis/README.md

 # Unsupervised Data Analysis

-We investigate the causal inference for irony and sarcasm detection problem, which involves text analysis.
-Therefore we apply text based causal inference algorithm, CausalText by Pryzant et al. In addition to adapting CausalText to irony/sarcasm detection problem, we extend the use of confounders by using unsupervised data analysis.
+We investigate the causal inference for the irony and sarcasm detection problem, which involves text analysis.
+Therefore, we apply the text-based causal inference algorithm, CausalText by Pryzant et al..
+In addition to adapting CausalText to the irony/sarcasm detection problem, we extend confounders by using unsupervised data analysis.

 While applying text based causal inference on irony/sarcasm detection problem, the categories or groupings within the text collection is considered as a confounder.
 In order to determine the subgroups, two different techniques, topic modeling and clustering, are used.